Clinical Electrodiagnosis (EMG/NCV) Residency

 See Our EMG/NCV Residency Outcomes

-Our graduation rate during the last three years is 100 percent!
+Our graduation rate in the last two years is 95%!

-Passing rates for the ABPTS Board Certification exam are 87 percent the first time (compared to a 67 percent national average), with a 100 percent overall passing rate.
+First time passing rate for the ABPTS Board Certification exam in the last two years is 89% for the first time (compared to a 67 percent national average); with a 100% overall passing rate!

-- Part Two follows the successful completion of Part One of the EMG/NCV residency course process.
+- Part Two follows the successful completion of Part One of the Electrodiagnostic (EMG/NCV) Diplomate Program process.
 The following is required to complete part two of your residency.

 - Completion of an additional 245 EMG/NCV studies on real patients at the resident’s clinical practice.
 Detailed feedback is required.

-- Completion of a total of six days of site visits by the mentor.
+- Completion of an additional eight days of site visits by the mentor.
 Residents arrange a schedule for patients (four to six patients) and perform studies as mentors observe and provide feedback.

 - Completion of 18 critical appraisals of topics (CATs).